Common Water Heater Problems

 - Leaking pressure relief valve

-Since water heaters usually hold 50 gallons of water, a fault can cause a damaging flood.
+Since water heaters usually hold 50 gallons of water, a fault can lead to a damaging flood.

-Like with any different appliance, annual maintenance is crucial.
-We recommend checking out our Advantage Program to potentially avoid issues with your water heater.
+Like with any other appliance, annual maintenance is crucial.
+We recommend checking out our Advantage Program to potentially avoid trouble with your water heater.